lfv89/vagrant-phonegap/README.md

 # phonegap-box #

-This is a vagrant box provisioned with the phonegap development environment.
-Also, this is a ubuntu box, so **android** is the available platform.
+A **vagrant** box provisioned with the phonegap development environment for the **android** platform.

+All you have to do is to clone the repository, fire `vagrant up` and add your android device to VirtualBox.
+After that you are ready to begin your phonegap project.

 This box will install and configure the following: